-- Recommendation to enter the program by Medic Supervisory Personnel (Medic Academy Program only) or interview with program faculty. - Current EMT Basic certification in North Carolina. - Successful completion of an entrance exam assessing basic reading comprehension and English language writing skills at a post-secondary level and math skills at a high-school level or proficiency of writing and math skills via approved coursework. - Current North Carolinas driver's license
+- Recommendation to enter the program by Medic supervisory personnel or interview with program faculty. - Current EMT-Basic certification in North Carolina or National Registry EMT Card. - Successful completion of an entrance exam assessing basic reading comprehension and English language writing skills and math skills at a high school level or proficiency in writing and math skills as documented via approved coursework. - Successful completion of the Emergency Readiness Exam (ERE). - Official transcripts from graduating high school or equivalent. - Current North Carolinas driver's license.